Johan II of East Frisia: Life

 In 1559, his brother Edzard took Johan to his wedding in Stockholm, where Johan had an affair with Cecilia, the daughter of King Gustav I Vasa (and therefore his sister-in-law).
-He was caught and was nearly sentenced to death if it hadn't been for the intercession of the Queen Elizabeth I. Johan never married after that.
+He was caught and was nearly sentenced to death if it hadn't been for the intercession of the Queen Elizabeth I. This scandal would go down in history as the 'Vadstena Rumble'.
+Johan never married after that.

 After the death of their brother Christoffel in 1566, the power struggle between Johan and Edzard worsened.
 Johan blocked Edzard's exercise of sovereign power and strengthened the nobility and the citizens of Emden.
 Ultimately, this struggle provided the foundation for the coexistence of faiths in East Frisia: since none of them could prevail over the other, the Lutheran Edzard failed to establish the Lutheran church as the only church allowed in the county.

 After Johan died in 1591, Edzard finally became the sole ruler of the County of East Frisia, but his authority had been severely hit by the ongoing conflict.
 This was a substantial factor, which eventually contributed to the so-called Emden Revolution.